CyanogenMod/android_frameworks_compile_libbcc/README.rst

 * **Context** - The context of the in-memory executable, including the code and the data.
-The offset of context should aligned to a page size, so that we can mmap the context directly into the memory.
+The offset of context should aligned to a page size, so that we can mmap the context directly into memory.

 For furthur information, you may read `bcc_cache.h <include/bcc/bcc_cache.h>`_, `CacheReader.cpp <lib/bcc/CacheReader.cpp>`_, and